Terroir Sonoro (Juan Ledesma)

 Terroir Sonoro “El Impostor” Cinsault de Aguja Rose Valle del Itata 2022

 El Impostor was first produced in 2014 when Juan decided to experiment with a particularly vigorous parcel of Cinsault.
 The grapes come from a two-hectare organic parcel of 20-year-old Cinsault vines planted on granitic soils with quartz and schist.
 Hand harvested and de-stemmed, the grapes see 24 hours of skin contact before pressing.
-The juice is fermented dry and spends two months on the lees before being bottled with additional grape must (in the case of the 2021 vintage, the must came from a small amount of Pais).
+The juice is fermented dry and spends two months on the lees before being bottled with additional grape must.
 The fresh grape must causes a second fermentation in 500ml beer bottles.
 Unfined, unfiltered and absolutely delicious, El Impostor is dry, sparkling Cinsault that positively glows with bright pink color.
 It’s tart and tangy with a sour cherry note that is similar in appearance to a Lambrusco Rosato and similar in flavor to a sour beer or a piquette.
 As it says on the label: “Like a beer, only not a beer… it’s El Impostor.”

-Tinto (Nitanto) literally means “red (not so much).”
-It started as a joke.
-In 2014, Juan invited his father-in-law to help with the blending.
+Tinto Nitanto literally means “red (not so much)”, and is a wine that came about after Juan invited his father-in-law to help with blending trials in 2014.
 Juan and the rest of the team would spit the wine into a bucket as they tasted each batch for blending.
-His father-in-law did not (would not and could not) spit.
+His father-in-law did not (would not, and could not) spit.
 He said “make me a wine with less alcohol.”
-The first vintage was a blend of Pais, Malbec and Cinsault (the same base wine as the Impostor, with only 10% alcohol).
-The wine has since evolved and is now 50/50 Cinsault and Pais from 50–70-year-old ungrafted bush-head, dry-farmed, organic vines, planted to granitic soils whose roots extend 10 meters in depth.
-Fermented in stainless steel, this is an easy to drink Tinto with great acidity and freshness.

 Terroir Sonoro Malbec El Perseguidor 2015